ngernest/ocaml-empty-project/README.md

 **Main changes:**
 - `.ocamlinit` contains specific settings for Utop:
-  - Auto-complete suggestions are disabled by default, but can be re-enabled by entering `ubox ();;` in Utop
+  - Auto-complete suggestions are disabled to make Utop less visually noisy
-  - Omod is loaded by default into Utop, so that one can easily look-up installed OCaml modules from within Utop
-    - Run `Omod.status ();;` to list what was loaded by Omod
-    - To use a module named `M`, run `Omod.load "M";;` in Utop
   - To load definitions in files contained in the [lib] directory (e.g. `lib/starter.ml`), add the following lines to the end of `.ocamlinit`:
     ```ocaml